Secret Tool Explained

-Retrieval is performed by attribute and entry name:
+Retrieval is performed by attribute and lookup key:

 $ secret-tool lookup password lookup_key1 12345678

-Notice that Seahorse does not allow you to enter the details of an entry.
+Notice that Seahorse does not allow you to enter the attributes and lookup key.
 Hence, there does not seem to be a way to enter a password from the GUI and retrieve it from the command line.